robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

-This can be extended to generate **market neutral portfolios** (with weights summing to zero), but these are only available for the :py:meth:`efficient_risk` and :py:meth:`efficient_return` optimisation methods for mathematical reasons.
+This can be extended to generate **market neutral portfolios** (with weights summing to zero), but these are only available for the :py:meth:`efficient_risk` and :py:meth:`efficient_return` optimization methods for mathematical reasons.
 If you want a market neutral portfolio, pass ``market_neutral=True`` as shown below::

     ef.efficient_return(target_return=0.2, market_neutral=True)